BonnierNews/eslint-config/README.md

 npm install --save-dev eslint eslint-config-exp
 ```

+### Base configuration

-Then you need to add the following to your `.eslintrc.json`-file:
+To activate the config, you need to add the following to your `.eslintrc.json`-file:

 ```json
 {